Jerakin/defold-runtime-atlas/README.md

 This serves as both an exampel and a library to help you create atlases at runtime.

-> WARNING!
-You can not use this functionallity in GUI yet.
-It has been reported to Defold https://github.com/defold/defold/issues/7423

 ## Installation
 You can use the runtime atlas in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: